Septicemic plague: Transmission

-The bacteria are cosmopolitan, mainly in rodents in all continents except Australia and Antarctica.
+The bacteria are cosmopolitan, mainly in rodents on all continents except Australia and Antarctica.
 The greatest frequency of human plague infections occurs in Africa.
 The bacteria most commonly appear in rural areas and wherever there is poor sanitation, overcrowding, and high rodent populations in urban areas.
 Outdoor activities such as hiking, camping, or hunting where plague-infected animals may be found, increase the risk of contracting septicemic plague, and so do certain occupations such as veterinary or other animal-related work.

 Diagnosis

 A doctor or veterinarian will perform a physical exam which includes asking about the medical history and possible sources of exposure.
 The following possible test could include: